Debhayush/AZ-AI-Chrome-Extension/README.md

 Select the root folder of this extension (where manifest.json is).

 Visit https://maang.in/problems/... and click the AI Help button.

-📁 Folder Structure
+📁 project-root/
 ├── content.js # Main logic for AI chat + injection
 ├── inject.js # Network interceptor for problem data
 ├── popup.html # Chrome popup UI
 ├── popup.js # JS for popup.html (opens maang.in)
 ├── assets/ # Icon(s)
 ├── manifest.json # Chrome extension config
 └── README.md # You’re reading it!

-💡 Example Prompt
-User: What are the constraints?
-AI: [lists constraints from the problem]
-User: Give a hint.
-AI: Here's a helpful hint...
-User: I give up.
-AI: Here's the full C++ solution.
-📢 License
-This project is for educational and personal use.
-Please do not distribute it with your API key.

 Made with ❤️ by Debhayush Nandy